prashannastha7/Realtime-Chat-Application/README.md

 2. Install dependencies using npm. cd Chat_App npm install

-3. Set up a MongoDB database and configure the connection in `config.js`.

-4. Start the server.
+3. Start the server.
    npm start

-5. For node and socket.
+4. For node and socket.
    npm init and npm i socket.io